Don't let 12 days of Christmas spending turn into a 12-month debt hangover

 - Don't spend too long at the stores while you're shopping as you are more likely to buy something you don't need

-- Shop online if you can and get the cheapest prices you can.
-Be mindful of credit card surcharges of foreign transaction fees if purchasing from an overseas retailer
+- Shop online and get the cheapest prices you can.
+Be mindful of credit card surcharges or foreign transaction fees if purchasing from an overseas retailer

 - Remain aware of your credit card balance at all times